raztronaut/ios-template/README.md

 open template.xcodeproj
 ```

+3. Configure Supabase
+   - Create a project at [Supabase](https://supabase.com)
+   - Enable Email auth in Authentication → Providers
+   - Update `Config.swift` with your project URL and anon key

-3. Build and run the project
+4. Build and run the project

 ## Contributing